araml/libmelicus/README.md

 You can check the examples folder for complete examples/test that it works with your selected music player

-It is very easy to use:
+Still the library is very easy to use:

 ```
 melicus::audio_status st = get_cmus_status();